Perspective on traveling wave microwave parametric amplifiers: A brief historical road-map

 \section{A brief historical road-map}

 Parametric amplification is a fundamental wave-mixing process in non-linear optics.
 When a material with non-linear polarization is excited/pumped with an intense electromagnetic field, a weak signal field can get amplified via the interaction with the medium.
 Energy gets transferred from the pump frequency mode $f_p$, to the signal frequency mode $f_s$ via the creation of a third mode $f_i$ dubbed idler \cite{Boyd}.
-Parametric amplification can occur either via a three wave-mixing process (3WM) where $f_s + f_i = f_p$, or via a four wave-mixing process (4WM) where $f_s + f_i = 2 f_p$. \\ The signal gain can be enhanced by increasing the interaction time in the non-linear medium via two main strategies.
+Parametric amplification can occur either via a three wave-mixing process (3WM) where $f_s + f_i = f_p$, or via a four wave-mixing process (4WM) where $f_s + f_i = 2 f_p$.

+The signal gain can be enhanced by increasing the interaction time in the non-linear medium via two main strategies.
 The first one, resonant-amplification, consists in placing the nonlinear medium in a cavity; in this way the interaction time will be as long as the inverse of the cavity line-width.
 This approach however puts a constraint on the amplification bandwidth which depends on the cavity line-width as well.
 The second strategy, traveling wave amplification, consists in optimizing the gain by increasing the physical length of the non-linear medium, removing the constraint on the amplification bandwidth given by the presence of a cavity.

 For microwave parametric amplification, the role of the non-linear medium can be played by the non-linear inductance of a superconducting circuit composed for example of Josephson junctions.
 Josephson junction based amplification reaching near quantum limited operation was demonstrated for the first time by Bernard Yurke's pioneering works in the late 1980's \cite{Yurke1988,Yurke1989}.
-In the early 2000's, with the arising of the field of circuit quantum electrodynamics (c-QED) \cite{Vion2002a,Blais2004,Wallraff2004,Koch2007}, a renovated strong interest in microwave quantum limited amplification started and continued for the last two decades with intense research activity in many groups.\\ The fervent effort in developing such devices was strongly motivated by the pursuit of obtaining single-shot and high fidelity qubit readout in c-QED.
-This breakthrough result was initially achieved with the Josephson bifurcation amplifier (JBA)~\cite{Siddiqi2004,Manucharyan2007,Mallet2009}, that exploited the bistable regime of an rf-driven Josephson junction.
+In the early 2000's, with the arising of the field of circuit quantum electrodynamics (c-QED) \cite{Vion2002a,Blais2004,Wallraff2004,Koch2007}, a renovated strong interest in microwave quantum limited amplification started and continued for the last two decades with intense research activity in many groups.